10.6. dataObject#

 - Raises:

-This method is deprecated.
+DeprecatedWarningThis method is deprecated.
 For a more consistent syntax with

 See also

-the read-only attribute shape is equal to
+shapethe read-only attribute shape is equal to

-- splitColor(color, destinationType='uint8') dataObject #
+- splitColor(color, destinationType='uint8') dataObject#

 Splits selected color channels from this coloured

-contains color values for each item.
+rgba32coloureddataObjectcontains color values for each item.
 Each color value contains a red, green, blue and alpha (transparency) component (uint8 each).
 This method allows extracting one or several of these components from this dataObject.
 These components are then returned in single slices of a new, first axis of the returned dataObject.The returned

-has one axis more than this object.
+dataObjecthas one axis more than this object.
 This new axis is prepended to the existing axes, that have the same shape than this object.
-The data type of the returned object isdestinationType
+The data type of the returned object isdestinationType.The size of the first, new axis is equal to the number of letters in

-, that stand for the available channels of the color, that can be extracted.Example:
+color.
+Each letter must be one of the charactersb,r,gora, that stand for the available channels of the color, that can be extracted.Example:

 color = dataObject.zeros([20, 10], 'rgba32') split_colors = color.splitColor("rgb") print(split_colors.shape, split_colors.dtype) # printout: [3, 20, 10], "uint8"